cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 ### Feedback and Grades

 I will make every effort to provide feedback and grades within 7 days.
-To keep track of your performance in the course, refer to My Grades in HuskyCT.
+To keep track of your performance in the course, refer to grades in Google Classroom.

 **Weekly Time Commitment**